-Vertigo is a symptom of a vestibular disorder or other medical diseases.
 One thing that plays a part in vertigo is nutrient deficiency.
-If your body lacks certain nutrients, you may have a weak immune system, making you more vulnerable to ear infections and vestibular conditions.
+If your body lacks certain nutrients, you may have a weak immune system, making you more vulnerable to ear infections and other vestibular conditions.

 So, what fruits help with vertigo?
 Without further ado, here are some fruits to eat if you have vertigo.
-Adding these fruits into your diet can help calm down your nerves and blood pressure levels, keeping a vertigo attack at bay.
+Adding these fruits into your diet can help calm down your nerves and blood pressure levels, keeping some vertigo attacks at bay.

+Can fruit help with dizziness?
+Yes, in some cases.
 Fruits that are high in vitamin C can help relieve the awful sensations that come with vertigo.
 In a study, Japanese researchers discovered that vitamin C could bring great results to patients with Meniere’s disease.
 Meniere’s disease is an inner ear condition that causes vertigo.
-They asked 22 patients with the disease to consume 600 mg of vitamin C with 300 mg of glutathione every day for eight weeks.
+They asked 22 patients with the condition to consume 600 mg of vitamin C with 300 mg of glutathione every day for eight weeks.
 Out of all patients, 21 reported positive improvements with their vertigo.
 Fruits that are abundant in vitamin C include:

 - green and red peppers